Updated on August 14, 2021

 Besides revealing the various means by which your customers can share your retail referral program, consider writing a referral messaging that your customers can leverage.

-These pre-filled and ready-to-use messages would make it very easy for your customers to share with their friends and family.
-In fact, a good practice would be to give customers the option to edit the existing message or even pen down a few lines on their own.
+These pre-filled and ready-to-use messages would make it very easy to get recommendations from friends and family.
+A good practice would be to give customers the option to edit the existing message or even pen down a few lines on their own.

-Since your business is new to the referee, the referral message might be the first point of contact with your brand.
+Since your business is new to the referee, the referral message might be your brand’s first point of contact.
 So, ensure to cover the following as you craft the referral message.

 - Benefits of switching to your brand